Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Shape (10 minutes)

-• Prepare a Kitchen Towel: Baguettes rise in a traditional way in a couche or a kitchen towel for a home baker.
+- Prepare a Kitchen Towel: Baguettes rise in a traditional way in a couche or a kitchen towel for a home baker.
 Flour a couche or long kitchen towel, spreading the flour so it's thinly and evenly dispersed all over the fabric.
-This will keep the baguette dough from sticking to the towel.
+Note – I have also used parchment paper successfully in place of a couche or kitchen towel.

 Shaping a baguette: Before shaping, look at the size of your baking stone.
 Keep that size in mind when shaping your baguettes.
 You don't want them to be longer than the baking stone.